-Ten Best Countries to Set Up an Offshore Bank Account
+10 Best Countries to Set Up an Offshore Bank Account

 Setting up offshore bank accounts isn’t only for villains.
 Here are the ten best options.

-There are plenty of good reasons to examine offshore banking options – particularly if you’re a world traveler.
+THERE ARE PLENTY of good reasons to examine offshore banking options – particularly if you’re a world traveler.
 If you’re going to be trundling around the world, you’ll want to utilize the bank that gives you the best rates, features and online convenience.

 There are other considerations as well, particularly in light of the current economic crisis.
 People who lack confidence in the US dollar may want to put their money in a foreign bank and in another currency, to protect their wealth while still maintaining liquidity.
 Business owners may look to foreign bankers to give them anonymity along with tax and legal benefits.